|Founded||Founded in 1959 in or near Near North Side|

-After Barksdale’s death Jerome Freeman now used this as a prime opportunity to go to war with Larry Hoover and break away from him.
+After Barksdale’s death Both Jerome Freeman and Larry Hoover each felt they should take over the B.G.D.N now that David had passed.
 Freeman still hated Hoover for everything that took place in the 1960s prior to 1969 and wanted nothing to do with him.
-Freeman possibly would have qualified for the number 2 position in the B.G.D.N but instead declined and wanted his own BGDs.
-This brought about a 2 year civil war between BGDs that that was pretty bad in the streets at times.
+Both men had several supporters on each side and neither side would not budge.
+Many of Freeman’s supporters hated Larry Hoover because he used to be a Stone and felt a former Stone should not run the entire organization.
+This brought about a 2 year civil war between BGDs that was pretty bloody in the streets at times.
 By the summer of 1976 the war died down and an agreement was reached and about 1/3rd of the BGD went with Jerome Freeman and they were now known as “Black Disciples” to honor David Barksdale’s Disciple concepts only.
 The other 2/3rd of the B.G.D.N stayed with Larry Hoover and they continued to grow into an organization of many thousands of members.

 Larry Hoover’s meetings with rivals and allies along with his ability to lead protest led him to be able to organize a legendary meeting on November 11, 1978.
 The leaders of these nations gathered for this meeting: Black Gangster Disciples, Black Disciples, Spanish Gangster Disciples, Latin Disciples, Satan Disciples, Ambrose, Simon City Royals, Almighty Popes (now known as Insane Popes), Latin Eagles, Spanish Cobras, Imperial Gangsters, Ashland Vikings and Two Six.
 And for the rivals: EL Rukns (Black P Stones), Vice Lords, Mickey Cobras, Latin Kings, Insane Unknowns, Spanish Lords, P.R.
 Stones, Latin Counts and Bishops.
 This gathering was to discuss a unity and also a divide, an organized divide.
-There would be two alliances, the Folk Nation and the People Nation.
+There would be two alliances, the Folk nation and the People nation.
 Behind prison walls all Folks were united and all Peoples were united.
 They would only be enemies with the other alliance but at any time the nation kings could stop a war or slow it down with meetings just like organized crime does it.
-One war that was slowed down behind prison walls was the BGD and BD war thanks to the Folk nation.

 Black Gangster Disciple expansion was indeed aggressive ever since B.G.D first took formation in 1969, as BGDs even entered the south suburbs in communities like Harvey, Chicago Heights, Dixmoor, Ford Heights and Robbins.
 In the 1970s, BGDs began tearing through the Cabrini Green, Stateway Gardens, Dearborn and Robert Taylor projects aggressively attacking rival gangs and beating them bloody in the court yards of the projects.
 BGDs also loved to throw enemies off the breezeway in the 70s and this is what prompted the Chicago Housing Authority to install chain link fences on those breezeways.